 Symptoms of a lack of iron include fatigue, disturbed sleep, restless legs, hair shedding, cravings for ice and impaired memory.

 Iron deficiency is measured through both Ferritin & Transferrin that store and carry iron around the body.

 The causes of Iron deficiency are most commonly thought to stem from a lack of absorption or loss of blood.
 So vegetarians without a varied diet can be at risk, those pursuing endurance sports with excessive perspiration, women with heavy menstrual cycles or following on from a pregnancy and those with poor gut health.
-10% of women are iron deficient and anaemic at any one point in their lifetime.
+10% of women are iron deficient and anemic at any one point in their lifetime.

-Treating Iron deficiency should always be considered firstly from a preventative standpoint through a balanced diet, it?s also worth noting that drinking directly before & after meals actually reduces nutrient absorption, however Vitamin C can help Iron absorption.
+Treating Iron deficiency should always be considered firstly from a preventative standpoint through a balanced diet, it's also worth noting that drinking directly before & after meals actually reduces nutrient absorption, however Vitamin C can help Iron absorption.

-Around 2-5mg a day can help to ?top up? iron stores but the dosage for Iron supplement is around 200mg three times a day, despite absorption being around 16mg which means it can take a while (around 4-6 weeks) to stabilise a deficiency, with side effects also including constipation.
+Around 2-5mg a day can help to "top up" iron stores but the dosage for Iron supplement is around 200mg three times a day, despite absorption being around 16mg which means it can take a while (around 4-6 weeks) to stabilise a deficiency, with side effects also including constipation.

 I recently opted for an iron transfusion by intravenous injection, which was developed to provide a dose within 30 minutes and can replace your iron stores in one visit.
 The doctor will typically give 1000mg to 1600mg depending on where your iron levels are so within a few days you could be feeling much, much better.